Police chief fires 3 Colorado officers over photo taken near memorial site for Elijah McClain

 “All of the officers involved were ordered to give interviews on very short notice, without proper preparation, outside of their normal work hours, had their phones confiscated and downloaded, and then were given an abbreviated and defective file review process,” the union’s statement said, alleging the steps were “violations of the [officers’] due process rights.”

-Wilson told reporters she met with McClain’s mother Friday morning to show her the photos of the officers, so she could see them before their public release.
+Wilson told reporters she met with McClain’s mother Friday morning to show her the photo of the officers, so she could see them before their public release.

 “This is her son,” Wilson said.
 “This is her son being mocked.”